OfficeDev/Copilot-for-M365-Samples/samples/msgext-northwind-inventory-python/lab/Exercise 01 - Set up.md

 Please install the following on your computer:

 1. [Visual Studio Code](https://code.visualstudio.com/) (latest version)
 2. - [Python 3.12.x](https://www.python.org/downloads/)
+3. [NodeJS version 18.x](https://nodejs.org/download/release/v18.18.2/) - You may want to first install [Node Version Manager](https://github.com/nvm-sh/nvm) or [Node Version Manager for Windows](https://github.com/coreybutler/nvm-windows) so you can change NodeJS versions in the future; if you do, use these commands to install NodeJS version 18.x.

+    ~~~sh
+    nvm install 18.18
+    nvm use 18.18
+    ~~~

-3. [Azure Storage Explorer](https://azure.microsoft.com/products/storage/storage-explorer/) (OPTIONAL) - Download this if you want to view and edit the Northwind database used in this sample
+4. [Azure Storage Explorer](https://azure.microsoft.com/products/storage/storage-explorer/) (OPTIONAL) - Download this if you want to view and edit the Northwind database used in this sample

 ## Step 2 - Download the sample code